 With extensive connections across the North American media landscape and a deep understanding of media relations, Karman works with a variety of public and private sector clients on general PR, crisis communications, media training and media strategy.

 Tamara Cherry is an expert storyteller, strategic thinker and award-winning print, digital and broadcast journalist who led coverage of some of Canada’s biggest news stories for nearly 15 years.

 The bulk of her reporting career was spent in North America’s fourth-largest news market as the Crime Specialist for CTV News Toronto.
 Her stories were frequently broadcast on stations across the country.

 Before joining CTV, Tamara reported on crime for the Toronto Sun and Toronto Star newspapers.
 She started her career covering a broad range of issues at the Regina Leader-Post and Calgary Herald.

 From her exposés about human trafficking, Tamara became the first civilian recipient of the Peel Regional Police Chief’s Certificate.
 She is also the author of All the Bumpy Pebbles, a novel that seeks to educate about the domestic sex trafficking of women and girls.
 She has donated countless hours educating the public about this pervasive crime.

 In 2019, Tamara received a prestigious Best Local Reporter nomination at the Canadian Screen Awards.
-Later that year, she left her journalism career to launch an that supports victims and survivors of traumatic events.
+Later that year, she left her journalism career to launch a public relations firm that supports victims and survivors of traumatic events.